jhowtan/gek2000/week11.md

 >they (Historians) have begun to ask some different questions about the New Deal, questions that are less concerned with establishing whether it was a good or bad thing than with explaining how it took the form it did, what effects it had, and how it helps illuminate larger pat- terns of political change in the twentieth century.

-* FDR is not omnipotent: there were a lot of constraints in forming the new deal
+* FDR is not omnipotent: there were a lot of constraints in forming the New Deal

 >Similarly, as James Patterson and others have shown, the clumsy, jerry-built welfare state that emerged from the New Deal (of which the expensive and inefficient Social Security System remains the center-